ClincieB/Unicorn_Companies/README.md

 # Unicorn_Companies
 The purpose of this project is to talk about Unicorn Companies.
 I learned several things when it comes to Unicorn Companies and that is what they are, some of the companies that are Unicorns are some of the companies that we have grown to love.
 Unicorn Companies also have been around for years as well.
+This project will graph 5 Unicorn companies and their ages.

+SETUP:
-Now to run my project you need to have the following modules in order to run the code Pandas and Matplotlib and datetime, in order for the modules to be on my computer to use within this code.
-I would also download the csv file to have the information need to run the code for this project.
-This project should graph 5 Unicorn companies.
+In order to run this project you will need the following modules installed on your computer, Pandas, Matplotlib, datetime.
+I would also download the csv file so you can have the information for the project so the code will run smoothly.
 The data from the csv file for this project can be found at kaggle.com.
+My code was also wrote in Visual code studio in jupyter notebook.